-- Not supported The proposed development complies with the overshadowing requirements of the R Codes. - Not supported refer to comments below. - Supported A condition has been applied to ensure this. - Not supported This is not considered to have an undue impact on the neighbouring property. - Noted. - Supported in part The access gate to the basement will open during visiting hours; however, all staff and doctors that arrive outside of visiting hours will have a key to the basement. - Supported in part A condition has been applied to restrict the visitors from 8am to 8pm. - Supported in part A condition has been applied to restrict the deliveries from 7am to 7pm, except in the case of an emergency. - Not supported The proposal is compliant with the privacy requirements of the R Codes. - Supported The applicant's have provided a Parking Management Plan which is supported by the Town's Officers; however, will be addressed in more detail at the Building Licence stage. - Supported This is a requirement by the Town's Health Services. - Supported The applicant's have provided a Stormwater Drainage Plan which is supported by the Town's Officers; however, will be addressed in more detail at the Building Licence stage.
+Consultation • The building will cause overshadowing onto neighbouring properties. • Not supported - The proposed development complies with the overshadowing requirements of the R Codes. • The plot ratio is in excess of the guidelines. • Not supported - refer to comments below. • The finish of the western wall must of substance and colour that reflects heat and reduces glare.
+Parking and Traffic: • The entrance to the basement car parking is directly adjacent to a residential dwelling. • Not supported - This is not considered to have an undue impact on the neighbouring property. • There will be a vast increase in traffic and the area is already at a premium due to the parents of Aranmore Primary School parking on Wavertree Place and Britannia Road. • Access to the underground car park should be via a security system to prevent access by unauthorised persons. • Visitors should be restricted to 7am to 5pm. • Supported in part - A condition has been applied to restrict the visitors from 8am to 8pm. • Delivery trucks should be restricted to 7am to 5pm. • Supported in part - A condition has been applied to restrict the deliveries from 7am to 7pm, except in the case of an emergency.
+Privacy: • There are a number of windows that overlook the neighbouring properties, including the Aranmore Primary School.
+Construction: • Parking arrangements need to be made for the builders, staff, residents and visitors. • Supported - The applicant's have provided a Parking Management Plan which is supported by the Town's Officers; however, will be addressed in more detail at the Building Licence stage. • Construction shall not occur outside of the normal building hours. • Supported - This is a requirement by the Town's Health Services. • The shallow depth to the water table needs to be considered in the construction and potential negative impacts on adjacent neighbours. • Supported - The applicant's have provided a Stormwater Drainage Plan